codicevitae/python-pi/Week_5/README.md

    print(num_bottles, "bottles of beer on the wall.")
 ```

 Will this program ever finish?
-Why?

 # Day 2: While loops